Parallel random LiDAR with spatial multiplexing of a many-mode laser: Random LiDAR performance

 \section{Random LiDAR performance}

-We characterize the axial resolution and the precision of the ranging measurement.
+We characterize the axial resolution of the ranging measurement.
 The resolution is a measure to distinguish two adjacent peaks, and thus determined by the peak width of the cross-correlation.
-The FWHM of the correlation peak $\Delta t_c= 0.35$ ns yields the axial resolution $c \, \Delta t_c/2$ = 5.3 cm.
+From Fig.~\ref{fig4}(f), the FWHM of the correlation peak $\Delta t_c= 0.35$ ns yields the axial resolution $c \, \Delta t_c/2$ = 5.3 cm.
 We note that the axial resolution is limited by the bandwidth of our photodetectors (1.5 GHz), and it can be improved with high-bandwidth photodetectors.

-To find the precision, we perform 100 consecutive ranging measurements of a fixed target, and obtain statistics of the time lag for the maximum of the cross-correlation plot.
-Its standard deviation $\delta t = 11.2$ ps implies that the precision is $c \, \delta t/2$ = 1.7 mm.
+We further measure the precision and detection capability of our LiDAR.
+The target is a high-reflectivity Aluminium mirror (reflectivity of 85\% at 1064 nm) placed at a distance $D$ = 30 cm.
+The sampling rate is 128 GS/s, and the time interval to compute cross-correlation is 200 ns.
+To characterize the LiDAR performance as a function of the SNR, we vary the signal strength by inserting neutral density filters into the beam path.
+To find the precision, we perform 100 consecutive ranging measurements and obtain statistics of the time lag for the maximal cross-correlation.
+Its standard deviation remains less than $\delta t = 10$ ps, which implies that the precision is $c \, \delta t/2$ = 1.5 mm, for SNR higher than 3 dB [Fig.~\ref{fig5}(a)].
+However, the precision quickly becomes worse, once the SNR falls below 3 dB.

 The detection capability of LiDAR is characterized by the peak-sidelobe ratio, which indicates how strong the peak is compared to the background of cross-correlation.
 It is defined as the ratio between the maximal peak height and three times the standard deviation of the background.
-In our experiment, the peak-sidelobe ratio is 5.4 dB, well above the 3 dB limit for successful detection~\cite{chen20213d}.
+We measure the peak-sidelobe ratio for 100 consecutive measurements, and the averaged results are plotted as a function of SNR in Fig.~\ref{fig5}(b).
+With SNR higher than 3 dB, the peak-sidelobe ratio remains larger than 5 dB, above the 3 dB limit for successful detection~\cite{chen20213d}.

-The LiDAR sensitivity is set by the minimal power needed for successful ranging.
-We repeat the measurement one hundred times and examine whether an object at the distance $D$ = 26 cm can be detected.
+Lastly, we investigate the detection probability [Fig.~\ref{fig5}(c)].
+We repeat the measurement one hundred times and examine whether the target can be detected.
 The detection probability is defined by the fraction of successful detection over the total number of measurements.
-We characterize the detection probability at different power of the probe beam.
-The detection probability is 100\% with a power higher than -15 dBm (0.03 mW).
-It quickly drops when the power is lowered further, and reaches 0\% when the power is below -25 dBm (0.003 mW).
+The detection probability remains nearly 100\% for the SNR higher than 4 dB.
+However, it rapidly drops at lower SNR.